 The School was originally founded in Worcester around 685 by Bishop Bosel, making it the fifth oldest school in the United Kingdom and reputedly the sixth oldest in the world.
 In 1265, the first written reference to the School appears, when Walter of Cantelupe, Bishop of Worcester, appointed four chaplains to go out to teach in the School, rather than teaching from within the Precincts of the Cathedral.
 The earliest definitive records of the School being separate from the Cathedral date back to 24 May 1291.

-In April 2019, Dodderhill Independent Girls School merged with RGSW (The Royal Grammar School Worcester) and became known as RGS Dodderhill.
+In April 2019, Dodderhill Independent Girls School joined the RGS Worcester Family of Schools and was renamed RGS Dodderhill.
 This now means that we have more than 1,400 pupils across four schools and brings the history of RGS right up to date.